shruthin4/Portfolio-Chatbot/README.md

 A conversational AI assistant that transforms my traditional resume into an interactive experience.
 Visitors can ask questions about my skills, experiences, projects, and qualifications through natural conversation, receiving personalized responses based on my actual documents and credentials.

-What makes this chatbot unique is that it also provides access to my personal notes and cheat sheets, allowing visitors to benefit from my learning journey and knowledge collection.
+What makes this chatbot unique is that it also provides access to my personal notes and cheat sheets from various technical domains, allowing visitors to benefit from my learning journey and knowledge collection.

 🔗 [Live Demo](https://shruthin-portfolio.onrender.com/)